cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 # L1 Adaptor Spec

-The main purpose of implementing L1 Adaptor is to support new Layer 1 blockchain.
+The main purpose of implementing L1 Adaptor is to support as many Layer 1 blockchains as possible as a mainchain.
 Developer can implement L1 Adaptor following interfaces below.

 - Coder